informalsystems/tendermint-rs/light-node/README.md

 $ cp light_node.toml.example light_node.toml
 ```
 Please, take a look into the config file and edit it according to your needs.
+The provided example configuration file comes with a lot of explanatory comments
+which hopefully provide enough guidance to configure your light node.

 ### Subjective initialization
 Assuming that you are running a Tendermint fullnode that exposes an RPC endpoint on your loopback interface, you can intialize the light-node subjectively following th following steps: